streckereck/osm_can_bics/README.md

 * [PostGIS](https://PostGIS.net/) for the national dataset

 ## Test cities
-15 cities, spanning across Canada, were selected and stratified by population (small < 50,000; medium 50,000 to 500,000; and large > 500,000).
+We selected 15 cities spanning across Canada, stratified by population (small < 50,000; medium 50,000 to 500,000; and large > 500,000) to
+collect reference data and perform an accuracy assessment.
 Both the reference data and OSM data were acquired in the summer of 2020.

 ### Reference data